Buli language (Ghana): Personal pronouns / possessive pronouns

-Interestingly, for the first and second person pronouns in singular there are three different forms.
+For the singular first and second person pronouns, there are three different forms.
 The pronouns in deficient form mə and fə can only appear in object function, while the pronouns ǹ and fì can only serve as subjects.
 The pronouns in strong form on the other hand can appear in both subject and object position.

 Furthermore, the person pronouns shown in the table above can also be used as possessive pronouns, meaning that they are homonymous.
 The example below shows that the possessive pronoun can either appear as an independent element or it can be clitically bound with the noun.

-Absolute Pronouns
+Absolute pronouns

 Pronouns that refer to entities, independent of a verbal predicate, always have to appear in the strong form.
 In these contexts, there is no possible option of cliticalization, because the focus marker ká as the only preceding element does not obligatorily need to be present.
 The following examples illustrate this fact.

-Reflexive Pronouns
+Reflexive pronouns

-In order to express reflexivity in Buli, an additional particle dék is used, which can either follow the strong form of a pronoun or it can clitically bind with the deficient form of a pronoun.
+In order to express reflexivity in Buli, an additional particle, dék, is used, which can either follow the strong form of a pronoun or it can clitically bind with the deficient form of a pronoun.
 The strong form is used in order to express logophoric reference, while the deficient form is used in cases, in which the agent and the patient of a predicate are coreferent.
 An overview of the reflexive pronouns is given in the table below.